pablomilanese/kickstarter/README.md

 Before creating a pivot table to analyze this information I converted the launch dates from the unix format provided into a MM/DD/YY format.
 To do so I used the following formula:

 ```=(((J2/60)/60)/24)+DATE(1970,1,1)```
+> Column J in the datasheet provided included the unix dates.
+>
+> This is why cell J2 is used in the formula above.

 I also split the "Category and Subcategory" column into two separate columns.
+Doing this helps us get specific information that is tailored to Louise's requests.

-Because each cell differentiated the "Parent Category" from it's "Subcategory" with a "/" I went to Data > Text to Columns > Delimited > Other > "/".
+To do this I went to Data > Text to Columns > Delimited > Other > "/".
+This process creates a column for each identifier.
+For example, a cell that included "theater / plays" was split into two separate columns; one showing "theater" and another showing "plays".

-After I had formatted my data accordingly I created a Pivot Table with the following fields:
+After formatting the datasheet I created a Pivot Table with the following fields:

 <img width="294" alt="Screen Shot 2022-05-18 at 1 44 16 AM" src="https://user-images.githubusercontent.com/105120795/168974744-653004a6-18cc-41c5-b5b8-fe158c3286c3.png">

 > I filtered the Date Created field under row to only show months.
 >
-> The Parent Category filter was set to "theater" given that this is the information Louise is interested in
+> The Parent Category filter was set to "theater" given that this is the information Louise is interested in.
 >
 >The Column Label was sorted in Descending order.